 Ultimately, GDPR requires firms to be able, at any time, to:

-- identify all data that pertains to data holders;
+- identify all data that pertains to data subjects;

 - know where that data is held;

 - know how the firm uses the data;

 - know which third parties have access to that data and how they use that data;

 - know how and when the data subject consented; and,